Infineon/arduino-xensiv-3d-magnetic-sensor-tlx493d/README.md

 ### Getting Started

-Find a detailed getting started guide for the supported XENSIV™ 3D Magnetic TLX493D Sensors [here](link). <!-- TODO: ADD LINK -->
+Find a detailed getting started guide for the supported XENSIV™ 3D Magnetic TLX493D Sensors [here](https://arduino-xensiv-3d-magnetic-sensor-tlx493d.readthedocs.io/en/latest/quickstart-guide.html).

 ### Library Installation

 Look for `XENSIV 3D Magnetic Sensor TLx493D` in the Arduino library manager in order to install this library.
-An alternative installation method can be found [here](link). <!-- TODO: ADD LINK -->
+An alternative installation method can be found [here](https://arduino-xensiv-3d-magnetic-sensor-tlx493d.readthedocs.io/en/latest/lib-install.html).

 ### API Reference

-Discover all the API features and functions in the [API Reference]() section of the documentation. <!-- TODO: ADD LINK -->
+Discover all the API features and functions in the [API Reference](https://arduino-xensiv-3d-magnetic-sensor-tlx493d.readthedocs.io/en/latest/api-ref.html) section of the documentation.

 ### More Information

-More information can be found within the library [docs](). <!-- TODO: ADD LINK -->
+More information can be found within the library [docs](https://arduino-xensiv-3d-magnetic-sensor-tlx493d.readthedocs.io/en/latest/index.html).

 ### License